vjdad4m/omni-chat/README.md

 ### Usage

-To run the web-based interface, execute the following command:
+To run the CLI, execute the following command:

 ```text
 python main.py
 ```

-## Adding New LLMs
+## ➕ Adding New LLMs

 To add a new LLM, follow these steps:

-1. Create an adapter in the `llm_adapters` folder that encapsulates the logic required to interact with the LLM's API.
+Create an adapter in the `llm_adapters` folder that encapsulates the logic required to interact with the LLM's API.
-2. Add the adapter to `__init__.py` so that it can be managed by the core engine.
+Add the adapter to `__init__.py` so that it can be managed by the core engine.

-## License
+## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.